 For testing your Jitsi with JWT installation you will need a token

-Generate your JWT with your domain name, app id and app secret (You can get those parameters from your prosody configuration file) by login https://jwt.io/
+Generate your JWT with your domain name, app id and app secret by login https://jwt.io/

 • HEADER: ALGORITHM & TOKEN TYPE are included